Insight

 How to navigate the stages of app development

-App development is complicated – especially during the initial build of the app.
+App development is complex - particularly when balancing commercial goals, user needs, and technical delivery.
 It’s highly advisable to have a project manager in place who can steer the development process and keep everyone on-board with your chosen work methodology.

 You might employ your own project manager to deliver your app project – or you might use the project management capacity within your chosen app development agency.
 Both options have their merits.
 Using your own project manager maximises the ‘voice’ of your company within the project, while using a project manager from the agency’s side ensures that a high level of app development expertise goes into decisions on how the project is managed.